arifaldi13/cv-pops/README.md

 The data is in the folder "POPS" which consists of the synthesized present-day CV population.
 This is the result of interpolation of the database with the grid.
 It has the initial parameters and values ($M_1$, $M_2$, and $P_\text{i}$) and the corresponding interpolated values $P_\text{f}$ and $P_\text{WD}$.
 Each txt file represents the "age window".
 The list of corresponding ages is in the _legend.txt file.

-## Cataclysmic Variable (CV) Population Synthesis with Machine Learning
+## CV Population Synthesis with Machine Learning

 This project explores the formation and population of Cataclysmic Variables (CVs) by leveraging machine learning to create a surrogate model for complex astrophysical simulations.
 The core of this repository is a deep learning model trained on data from the **Modules for Experiments in Stellar Astrophysics (MESA)** code.